Edinburgh Architecture Advert

 Sir Walter Scott (1771-1832) made a key contribution to Scottish literature and is often regarded in the east of Scotland as Scotland's most famous writer as opposed to Robert Burns, certainly there is a lot of pride in his work notably in Edinburgh and the Borders.

-Following the death of Sir Walter Scott in 1832 there was a feeling in Edinburgh that a monument should be erected to Scott's memory.
-A competition was agreed to select a design for the monument.
-The competition was won by George Kemp, a joiner but also a draughtsman in 1838 Kemp.
-The Scott Monument was built between 1840 and 1844.
+The architecture competition was won by George Kemp, a joiner but also a draughtsman in 1838 Kemp.
+This city centre landmark was built between 1840 and 1844.
 The monument dominates key views across the Waverley Valley and much of Princes Street.
-There are 64 statuettes of characters from Sir Walter Scott’s books.
+There are 64 statuettes of characters included in the memorial, all from Sir Walter Scott’s books.

-images © adrian welch
+images © Adrian Welch

 At the same time John Steell, later Sir John and H.M.
 Sculptor for Scotland, had been declared winner of a competition to select the sculptor of the statue of Sir Walter Scott to be included in the monument.
-In the autumn of 1844 the last stone was placed in the pinnacle by Kemp's son, Thomas.
-The Scott Monument including the statue was officially inaugurated on 15 Aug 1846.
+In the autumn of 1844 the last stone was placed in the pinnacle by Kemp’s son, Thomas.
+The memorial building including the statue was officially inaugurated on 15 Aug 1846.

-Scott Monument - Admission Times & Costs
+Scott Monument Admission Times & Costs

-Scott Monument Opening Times- check with operators, but at time of writing:
+Scott Monument Opening Times – check with operators, but at time of writing:

 1 Apr - 30 Sep: Mon to Sat 9am - 6pm